University of the State of New York: Honorary degrees

+Alumni

 State University of New York

 Not to be confused with USNY is the State University of New York (SUNY), which is one of New York State's systems of public higher education, the other being the City University of New York (CUNY).
 Like all colleges and universities in the state, the 64 SUNY and 25 CUNY campus units are all part of USNY.
 However, the power of SUNY and CUNY units to grant degrees exists by mandate of the State Legislature; a private college or university in New York State would be allowed to grant degrees by virtue of a charter granted by the USNY Board of Regents.
 No institution in New York State can call itself, per New York State law, a "college" or "university," or award academic degrees, without being chartered by NYSED and being a USNY member.
 Institutions in the state can, however, offer non-degree certificate programs without adhering to these requirements.